elhongo/ComposeForChucK/README.md

 ## Instalation
 If you do not have installed chuck, the following link has everything you need: http://chuck.cs.princeton.edu/

-To install the Compose framework:
+To install the Compose framework: <br/>
-    - Open miniAudicle
+    - Open miniAudicle <br/>
-    - Start the virtual machine
+    - Start the virtual machine <br/>
-    - Run Compose code
+    - Run Compose code <br/>
-    - Now you have your framework up and running, you can write your program in another tab and work with the Compose Framework
+    - Now you have your framework up and running, you can write your program in another tab and work with the Compose Framework<br/>
     Note: everytime you run a program that uses Compose, you will need to run the Compose code first

 ## Future